vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### Implementation of SPF
 When you add your domain to Microsoft 365, Microsoft will ask you to provide an SPF record, such as `v=spf1 include:spf.protection.outlook.com -all`.
 If you have more allowed senders, you must include them in the SPF record.
 For example `v=spf1 include:spf.protection.outlook.com include:_spf.domain.com ip4:11.222.33.444 -all`

-The SPF record will differ for everyone; therefore, it is important to understand the following when implement an SPF- record:
+The SPF record will vary for each domain; therefore, it is important to understand the following when implementing an SPF record:

 - Can only have 255 characters, but it can be split to multiple strings in a single record, most DNS providers handle this automatically.
     - Example: `"v=spf1 first string" "second string -all"`
-- Can take up to a maximum of 10 DNS Lookups like `include:spf.protection.outlook.com` (which currently contains 1 DNS lookup, without child lookups)
+- Can take up to a maximum of 10 DNS Lookups, such as `include:spf.protection.outlook.com` (which currently contains 1 DNS lookup, without child lookups).

 > **CAUTION**: If your DNS lookups are going to be around 10/10, you should take [steps](https://vand3rlinden.com/post/handle-your-spf-record/) to stay well under 10 DNS lookups.
 Because if a vendor decides to add another DNS lookup within its SPF include (child lookup).
 Your SPF record will become inaccurate because it has reached the DNS lookup limit, which may result in email delivery problems.